learnable-content/introduction-to-google-maps-api/README.md

 Course - Introduction to the Google Maps API

-Lesson 6.1 - Marker Creation
+Lesson 6.2 - Marker Options